Devin Williams (baseball): Milwaukee Brewers (2019–2024)

+New York Yankees (2025)

+On December 13, 2024, the Brewers traded Williams to the New York Yankees in exchange for Nestor Cortes, Caleb Durbin, and cash considerations, with the expectation that he would be the team's closer.

+Williams made his Yankees debut on March 4, 2025, when he closed out a 12–3 win over the Philadelphia Phillies during spring training.
+On April 27, manager Aaron Boone announced that Williams was demoted from the closer role.
+With him showing improvement and Luke Weaver getting injured, Williams was, in early June, re-inserted as the closer.
+In 67 appearances for New York, Williams logged a 4.79 ERA with 90 strikeouts and 18 saves over 62 innings pitched.

 Pitching style

-Williams has two primary pitches: 4-seam fastball and a circle changeup with screwball-like movement while rotating the ball off the ring finger during release, which is also similar to a cricket leg-spinner bowling a googly, but at a much faster pace of around 85 mph and with a very high spin-rate of 2852 rpm.
+Williams has two primary pitches: a four-seam fastball and a circle changeup with screwball-like movement while rotating the ball off the ring finger during release, which is also similar to a cricket leg-spinner bowling a googly, but at a much faster pace of around 85 mph and with a very high spin-rate of 2,852 rpm.
 He also has a rarely-used cutter and sinker.
 In 2020, due to the increased movement on the changeup, he increased its usage and often used it as a strikeout pitch.
 He refers to his changeup as the "Airbender," a nickname coined by Rob Friedman.